Softvelum/mpeg4dumper/README.md

-This script is released under GPLv3 license: http://www.gnu.org/licenses/gpl.html
+This product is released under MIT license.

 Please also take a look at our Nimble HTTP Streamer, the HTTP streaming server: https://wmspanel.com/nimble